Achievements in Ignorance

 - The Circle of Magic books run on this trope, particularly the four main characters weaving their powers together in the first book, and lampshaded when Niko informs Tris that the magic-seeing spell should have worn off a week after it was placed.

 Niko: There's an advantage to instructing young mages: suggestion counts for so much with you four.

-- "A Tall Tail" by Charles Stross tells the story of how American intelligence officials and engineers dreamed up the most ridiculously dangerous and impossible rocket system imaginablenote it ran on dioxygen difluoride and dimethylmercury and fed it to foreign agents (minus the "top secret component" that wasn't carefully leaked) in the hopes they'd actually try and build it, resulting in disastrous accidents that would affect their rocket/missile programs.
+- "A Tall Tail" by Charles Stross tells the story of how American intelligence officials and engineers dreamed up the most ridiculously dangerous and impossible rocket system imaginablenote and fed it to foreign agents (minus the "top secret component" that wasn't carefully leaked) in the hopes they'd actually try and build it, resulting in disastrous accidents that would affect their rocket/missile programs.
 The Soviets make it work.